gileri/pugdebug/README.md

 The `Stop listening` action will tell pugdebug to stop listening to new incomming connections.

-## Setting up Xdebug
+### Setting up Xdebug

 There is a wiki page with [simple examples of Xdebug configurations](https://github.com/robertbasic/pugdebug/wiki/Setting-up-Xdebug) that should help with setting up Xdebug for remote debugging.

-## Setting up the development environment
+### Setting up the development environment

 Setting up the development environment should be needed only when you want to help out with developing pugdebug itself.

-The main dependencies are Python 3.5, [QT5.7](http://doc.qt.io/qt-5/gettingstarted.html), [SIP4.9](http://www.riverbankcomputing.com/software/sip/download) and [PyQt5.7](http://www.riverbankcomputing.com/software/pyqt/download5).
+The main dependencies are Python 3.7, [QT5](http://doc.qt.io/qt-5/gettingstarted.html), [SIP](http://www.riverbankcomputing.com/software/sip/download) and [PyQt5](http://www.riverbankcomputing.com/software/pyqt/download5).

+### WordPress

+As WordPress uses a hook system *Break on the first line* can create issues because open the first file and not where it is the breakpoint as example, so it is better to disable that option.